CMSgov/claims-api-ecosystem-website/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
 ---
-## Find the right tool for you
+## Find the right tool for you.

-Our products deliver claims data to different types of healthcare entities, organizations, and companies.
+This suite of APIs deliver claims data to different types of healthcare entities, organizations, and companies.
 Review the use cases below to find out what product is right for your organization.
+These APIs are RESTful-based web service providing Medicare Parts A, B, and D claims data using the industry-standard HL7 Fast Healthcare Interoperability Resources (FHIR) resources.

 {% include use-cases-widget.html %}

 ---

-## How it works
+## How do I get access to the data?

 <ol class="ds-c-list ds-u-margin-bottom--4" aria-labelledby="ordered-list-id">
 	<li>Connect to the service that best fits your needs</li>